cdifan/cdichips/mcd221ciap.md

 The mainchannel data part of each sector starts with four bytes of minute, second, frame, andmode information.
-For mode 2 sectors this is directly followed by two sets of four file, channel, submode and coding information.
+For mode 2 sectors this is directly followed by two four byte sets of file, channel, submode and coding information.
 The CIAP can use filtering on the file and channel bytes to select sectors for delivery to memory and can also optionally send the ADPCM contents of mode 2 audio sectors in specific channels directly to the CIAP audio processor for decoding.